benbrackenbury/Mars-Lander/README.txt

     - mostly config files for next.js
     - context.js sets up the global context/state for the app

-pages
+/pages
     - files not prefixed with an underscore are pages
     - files prefixed with an underscore are template/layout files
-    - the api folder contains the api file used for fetching spacecraft profiles
+    - the /api folder contains the api file used for fetching spacecraft profiles

-public
+/public
     - static files such as images, spacraft profiles, 3D model files

-style
+/style
     - SCSS files

-three
+/three
     - files related to three js objects